 Important considerations for picking the right glasses to allow for clear and comfortable vision

-- Selecting the right size of frame for you
+- Selecting the right size of frame

-- Selecting the right shape of frame for you
+- Selecting the right shape of frame

-- Determining what curvature of lens to use
+- Determining the type of lens design

-- Determining what type of lens material to use
+- Determining the type of lens coatings

 - Properly adjusting the frame to your face

 When the above considerations are neglected, it is not uncommon to experience problems with the glasses that may arise immediately or develop after a period of use.
 Common complaints regarding improperly selected glasses may include headaches, fatigue, nausea, dizziness, eyestrain, pulling sensation in the eyes, glasses slipping off the nose, and pain/pressure marks on your nose or around the ears.
 Particularly, for children and individuals with a high prescription, complicated prescription, multifocal prescription or difficult-to-fit face, buying glasses online is not recommended.